December 6, 2023

 The Employment Standards Act (ESA) gives the Director broad powers of investigation and inspection.
 The Director has the power to enter any place, during working hours, where work is being done by employees, where the employer carries on business, where a record required for the purposes of the Act is kept, or where anything to do with the Act has taken place.
 The Director also has the power to inspect and question a person about any work, material, appliance, machinery, equipment or any other thing in that place, and to inspect records that may be relevant to an investigation.
 In addition, the Director may remove a record from that place, require a person to disclose a matter required under the Act under oath, and require a person to produce any records for inspection to the Director.

-The Branch’s policy is to mediate or adjudicate the majority of complaints.
-The Branch will offer mediation at the outset.
+The Branch will typically offer mediation at the outset.
 Mediation is voluntary.
 If the parties agree to attend mediation, a mediation officer will be assigned.

-In the event the parties are able to resolve the complaint, the officer will in all likelihood draw up a settlement agreement setting out the terms of the resolution.
+In the event the parties are able to resolve the complaint, the mediation officer will in all likelihood draw up a settlement agreement setting out the terms of the resolution.
 The settlement agreement should include a release by the employee of the employer in respect of liability under the ESA.
+The Director must ensure that the terms of the settlement agreement are complied with and arrange for payment to be made to any party receiving money under the agreement.

 Once an adjudication is complete, the officer will decide the matter and issue a determination of the complaint.
 If an oral hearing is held, the Branch’s preference is for officers to provide a written decision and oral reasons immediately.
 However, the officer may decide to reserve the decision and provide a written decision at a later date.

-If the officer is satisfied that the employer has not contravened the act or its regulations, he or she must dismiss the complaint.
+If the officer is satisfied that the employer has not contravened the act or its regulations, they must dismiss the complaint.
 However, if the officer is satisfied that the employer has contravened, there may be an imposition of liability for unpaid wages and monetary penalties.

 For more information concerning these remedial powers, visit Employment Standards Act – Determinations and Consequences and Employment Standards Act – Monetary Penalties.

-For more information about mediation visit the Employment Standards Mediation Factsheet.
+For more information see the Employment Standards Branch Fact Sheet

 For more information about investigation and inspection powers, visit the Interpretation Manual – Section 85 – Compliance Investigations.